ncruces/go-sqlite3/README.md

 This module replaces the SQLite [OS Interface](https://www.sqlite.org/vfs.html) (aka VFS) with a pure Go implementation.
-This has numerous benefits, but also comes with some caveats.
+This has numerous benefits, but also comes with some drawbacks.

 #### Write-Ahead Logging